duykasama/Flight-Booking-Website/Readme.md

     - View and edit user account information.
     - Change user account password.

     c.
-Search flights:

-    - Searh all flights having the same departure point, landing point and departure date.

-    d.
 Flight booking + Seat selection:

+    - Search all flights having the same departure point, landing point and departure date.
     - Select one flight for booking (log-in necessity).
     - Fill in passenger ticket information, select seat for each passenger (required) and choose luggage weight (optional).
-    - Fill in next ticket for "more than one" passengers by clicking "Save" button.
+    - Fill in ticket information for the next passenger after clicking "Save" button.
-    - Show total price after providing passenger tickets' information.
-    - Confirm buying ticket(s) by clicking "Purchase" or Add to Cart without purchase.
+    - Confirm buying ticket(s) by clicking "Purchase" or "Add to cart" without purchase.

-    e.
+    d.
 Booking history:

-    - View your booking history.
+    - View your booking history including general invoice information and invoice total price.
+    - Click "Detail" to show details of each invoice such as their flight, ticket, and seat information.
-    - Confirm purchase for saved invoices.
+    - Confirm purchase for or delete saved invoices.

   - **Admin:**